sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 ![Gameplay ability script]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-2/script.png){: .align-center}

-We haven't actually implemented the `AProjectile` class yet, so if you want to test this, you can subclass `AProjectile` into a blueprint, add a mesh component, and use that blueprint as the `Projectile Class` parameter, so you can actaully see the projectile.
+We haven't actually implemented the `Projectile` class yet, so if you want to test this, you can subclass `Projectile` into a blueprint, add a mesh component, and use that blueprint as the `Projectile Class` parameter, so you can actaully see the projectile.
 {: .notice--info}

 ... and with that, our fake projectile should be getting spawned successfully: